Annabdoan/it1901/readme.md

 [Read more about the modules and the code](/beer_punishment/README.md)

-### The plan
+### Overall plan
 The project is set to three releases.
+Each release represents a sprints.

-###### Sprint 1
+##### Release 1
-This sprint contains two user stories.
+This release contains two user stories:

-User story 1:
+*User story 1:*
 >A member of the group wants to keep track of the rules which leeds to punishment.

-User story 2:
+*User story 2:*
->A group wants one persons late comings to be punished. \
+>A group wants one person´s late comings to be punished.
+>
-Read more about it here: [Release 1](/docs/release1/release1.md)
+Read more about it here: [Release 1](./docs/release1/release1.md)

-###### Sprint 2
+##### Release 2
-In this sprint we will continue to add more functionality.
+In this release the group will continue to add more functionality.
 The goal is to implement most of the wanted logic.

-User story 3:
+*User story 3:*
 >The group wants to display a list with the group members and how many penalties each member has.

-Read more about it here: [Release 2](/docs/release2/release2.md)
+Read more about it here: [Release 2](./docs/release2/release2.md)

+##### Release 3
+This is the final release, where all the intended logic is to be implemented.

+*User story 4:*
+> Anna wants to punish Sara for one of her several rule breaks.
+She unfortunately gets Sara´s name entered incorrectly in the application, and wants to remove this new member from the app.
+She therefore wants to create a function to delete this name, so that only desired members are displayed on the application.

+*User story 5:*
+> The group has decided that phone use no longer should be punished, as it has proven to not be particularly problematic.
+They therefore want to have the option to remove existing rules in the application, so that they can delete the rule of no phone use.

+*User story 6:*
+> Over the course of several months, Maurice has been punished with various beer penalties, and is starting to get loads of beers he has to pay for.
+To make sure that the amount does not get too large towards the end of the year, he wants to pay down his debt.
+Maurice wants to delete his existing rule breaks in the app after paying them up.